How to start a frozen yogurt business: a 10-step guide

 - Check your city's website for business license fees and application forms.

-You will need several types of insurance.
-General Liability is non-negotiable, as it covers customer accidents like slips and falls.
-A standard policy provides $1 million in coverage and can cost between $500 and $1,200 annually for a small shop.
+General Liability insurance is non-negotiable because it covers customer accidents like slips and falls.
+A standard policy provides $1 million in coverage and costs $500 to $1,200 annually for a small shop.

 Find the right insurance provider

-It is best to work with an agent who understands food service.
-General agents may not grasp your specific risks.
-Look into providers like the Food Liability Insurance Program (FLIP), The Hartford, or NEXT Insurance, as they specialize in the restaurant industry.
+Work with an agent who understands food service, since general agents may not grasp your specific risks.
+Providers like the Food Liability Insurance Program (FLIP), The Hartford, and NEXT Insurance specialize in the restaurant industry and understand equipment breakdown and spoilage endorsements.

 Here are 4 immediate steps to take: